catherineholland1/PhD/Methods for Spatial Compositional Data/README.md

 Code and Supplementary Material.

 We do not have permissions to share the data within this chapter so the data file is not uploaded here.
+I have however created a script to simulate spatial compositional proportions which can be used with the uploaded code to fit the framework.
+The outputted data is located in the `simulated_spatial_compositional_data.rds` file with the R script to produce this in `simulate_data.R`.

 ### Abstract